SchedMD/slurm-gcp/doc/tpu-readme.md

 customize the image used by the TPU VM instances.
 So, we have to make Slurm binaries available from an external mount.
 You can use the Slurm GCP image foundry to install Slurm to just such an external mount.

+Create a filestore or use some other preexisting network mount.
+It is passed to the foundry instance using the metadata key in image.yaml:
 ```
 # foundry/images.yaml
   images: